US approves plan for strikes on Iran-linked targets in Iraq, Syria

 The Iraqi group is a member of the “axis of resistance” that is backed by Tehran across the region, but Iran maintains that members of the axis decide and act independently and do not take orders from it.

-US President Joe Biden has vowed a response, which has yet to come five days after the attack.
+US President Joe Biden has promised a response, which has yet to come five days after the attack.
 US officials have said their strikes could take place over several days, have multiple targets, and be “sustained over time”.

 Both Iran and the US have said they wish to avoid escalating the military fallout of Israel’s war, which has spread to include Israel’s border fighting with Lebanon’s Hezbollah and Yemen’s Houthi attacks on Red Sea shipping and US and United Kingdom vessels.